Imperial Japanese Army Air Service: Origins

-The Japanese military became interested in the use of captive balloons in the mid 19th century noted seen their use by European armies.
+The Japanese military became interested in the use of captive balloons in the mid 19th century, having noted their use by Western European armies.
 The first experimental ascent by the Japanese was in 1874 at the cadet military school.
 Japan began to construct its own balloons in 1877 based on a French one they had acquired.
 Yamada Isaburô, an industrialist, started to develop a hydrogen balloon in 1897.
 In 1900 he invented a cylindrical kite balloon and sold them to the Imperial Japanese Army.
 The army first used them operationally during the Russo-Japanese War of 1904-1905 for artillery spotting.

-In 1907, Lieutenant Commander Eisuke Yamamoto approached the Ministers of the Army and Navy, General Masatake Terauchi and Admiral Minoru Saito.
+In 1907, Lieutenant Commander Eisuke Yamamoto approached the Ministers of the Army and Navy, General Masatake Terauchi and Admiral Saitō Makoto.
 They formulated an aeronautical policy and established a dedicated military balloon unit.
 In 1909, together with the Imperial Japanese Navy and the Tokyo Imperial University, the Rinji Gunyo Kikyu Kenkyukai (Temporary Military Balloon Research Association) was set up.
 The association was chaired by Major General Masahiko Obama and continued to drive Japanese aviation policy until 1920.
 During March of that year Army Lieutenant Hino and Navy Engineer Sanji Narahara each designed an aircraft.
 Narahara flew the aircraft on 5 May 1910 making it the first Japanese built plane to do so.
 Subsequent designs were unsuccessful and the Army and Navy decided to utilise foreign aircraft until they could build a sufficient level of technical skill in Japan to design and build their own aircraft.

 In 1910, the society sent Captain Yoshitoshi Tokugawa and Captain Hino Kumazō to France and Germany, respectively, to receive pilot training and purchase aircraft.
 The Japanese Army purchased its first aircraft, a Farman biplane and a Grade monoplane, which had been brought back by the officers from Western Europe.
 On December 19, 1909, Captain Yoshitoshi Tokugawa in a Farman III conducted the first successful powered flight on Japanese soil at Yoyogi Parade Ground in Tokyo.
 The following year in 1911, several more aircraft were imported and an improved version of the Farman III biplane, the Kaishiki No.1, was built and flown in Japan by Captain Togugawa.
 Also in 1911 a policy decision was made to split the Army and Navy aviation into two separate organisations.